An Introduction to AI Model Security

-WWT in fact believes that all of the network and server infrastructure used for AI development should be regarded as critical infrastructure and afforded the highest possible protection (we will discuss methods for hardening critical resources in the AI environment in a later article).
+All network and server infrastructure used for AI development should be regarded as critical infrastructure and afforded the highest possible protection (we will discuss methods for hardening critical resources in the AI environment in a later article).

 AI models are also vulnerable to a range of attacks tailored to the underlying mathematics of AI.
 These attacks fall into three main categories: evasion, poisoning and stealing.

 This means fooling the model by changing input, typically in a production environment (i.e. when the model is applied to real-time data as an inference engine).
 An example in the cyber security realm was the bypass attack against Cylance Protect, where the AV program could be made to misclassify malware simply by appending a few strings from a popular computer game to the malicious executable.

 There are also numerous examples of changing model output with small changes in the physical world.
 One particularly disturbing example is causing the Tesla autopilot AI to misread a stop sign by applying a few sticky notes.

 Another general approach to model evasion is called adversarial perturbation and, as the name implies, refers to inducing an incorrect output from the model by making a very small change to the digital representation of the targeted input.
 Adversarial perturbation is most often used against models based on neural nets, especially instances of deep learning (e.g. image classifiers).